-Make up artistry Lecturer in the Beauty Department at UCOL Wairarapa, Riki Anderson (Ngāti Kahungunu ki Tamatea) has recently become a Te Atakura Coach.
+Makeup Artistry Lecturer Riki Anderson (Ngāti Kahungunu ki Tamatea) became a Te Atakura

 The role of a Te Atakura Coach is to support teachers to reflect on their practice.
 They do this by facilitating observation cycles (pre observation meetings, observation, post observation meeting) and co-construction meetings, where evidence is examined and individual and teaching team goals are set to support the improvement of students’ educational outcomes.

-Riki admits when he first became involved with Te Atakura he was nervous about the programme.
+Riki admits when he first became involved with Te Atakura he was apprehensive about the programme.

-“I’ve been teaching for 12 years in total, and I’ve seen lots of success in my classrooms but could never actually recognise why, or what was going on.”
+“I’d been teaching for 12 years in total, and I’d seen lots of success in my classrooms but could never actually recognise why, or what was going on.”

 “After the first coaching experience I suddenly had theories to back up my teaching practice.
 I’m now recognising what I’m doing, and then sharpening it – I’m always building on my own practice.”

 “With Te Atakura, there’s no threat.
 It’s empowering to have words and theories to define what needs to be done.
-Teaching in this way is not an easy thing to navigate.
-It’s also about Ako; you have to have the confidence to let go of control, so students can learn off each other and assess each other.
+It’s also about Ako - effective teaching interactions and power-sharing; you have to have the confidence to let go of control, so students can learn from each other and formatively assess each other.
 Showing vulnerability is important, to build trust.
 You’ve got to take the time to be vulnerable, as well as to reflect on practice and celebrate success.”

 “The waves from reflection strengthen everywhere, and we can become even more unified.
 I think modelling communities of practice is important, mixing lecturers together and sharing experiences.”